-Baden-Powell chose Saint George to be the Patron Saint of The Scout Association.
-He felt that the Saint George of legend set a good example of faith, courage and perseverance for future generations.
+Baden-Powell chose Saint George to be the patron Saint of Scouting.
+He felt that the Saint George legend set a good example of faith, courage and perseverance for future generations.

 St George's Day is celebrated on the 23rd April, and around this time Scouts will hold some form of celebration.
 All Scout St George's Day events should;

 Traditionally, St George's Day celebrations have often been parades and faith services.
 For some, these remain popular shared moments, while for many Districts, this tradition no longer fully engages the young people or reflects the make-up of their Groups.

 Scouting is successful because it is a movement.
 As a movement, Scouting is constantly growing and developing to ensure we continue to engage and meet the needs of young people today.
 There are many traditions within Scouting, and occasionally these traditions need to be carefully considered to ensure they continue to add value.

 As you plan you St George's Day event, it is important to reflect on your local traditions and ensure this event is a true celebration of local Scouting.

 St George's Day is an opportunity to bring Scouting together and celebrate Scouting's national day with a collective Promise renewal.
 Celebrations of St George should take into consideration the faiths and beliefs, including a lack of affirmed faith of the members.
 An event which does not reflect this diversity would not be appropriate- St George's Day events should be open to all.